aliuosio/MagentoAutoPatch/README.md

 - **Logging**: log errors `auto-patch.log`.
 This get sent on failure with the after patch notification
 - **Restricted Usage** Access Control List for Backend Users depending on the User Group

+### Support
+**If something goes wrong or you don't want to apply the patch yourself, feel free to send me an email at auto-patcher@proton.me**

 ### Installation
     composer require aliuosio/magento-autopatch
     bin/magento setup:upgrade